cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 ## Phase 4: ANALYSE

-- The tables to be analysed are:
+- The tables to be analyzed are:
 	- dailyactivity_merged
 	- heartrate_seconds_merged
 	- hourlyactivity_merged